tinacms/tina.io/content/guides/nextjs/tina-with-strapi/front-end-setup.md

 If you refresh [your site](http://localhost:3000), you shouldn't see any changes.
 But we've made good progress under the hood.

 First off, we instantiated the CMS object, which is the heart-and-soul of Tina.
 We've configured it to show only the [toolbar](https://tinacms.org/docs/cms/ui#toolbar-configuration) and hide the sidebar.
-We've also passed it a `TinaStrapiClient` that is responsible for communicating with our Strapi server.
+We've also passed it a `StrapiClient` that is responsible for communicating with our Strapi server.
 Additionally, we've added a `StrapiMediaStore`, which will allow us to upload images to Strapi.

 We're wrapping our pages with a `TinaProvider` and a `StrapiProvider` so that all of our pages can interact with Tina and Strapi respectively.
 We'll figure out what we want to happen `onLogin` and `onLogout` in just a little bit.